riteshpzs12/College-Codes/instructions.md

 The code takes an input of the path to the keyboard layout.
 It is now done for the normal laptop keyboard. [[How does it work?]] for any layout the code will work..
+First you need to create the keyboard layout you want to solve in a text file and save it locally.Sample layout for

 ## How to compile
 ```bash